Why Knowing Your Budget is Key to Marketing Success

 Hara and his team wanted a solution that could be scanned from multiple angles and hold alphanumeric data.
 Inspired by a game of Go, the black-and-white patterns became the foundation of this revolutionary technology.
 Despite its brilliance, QR codes remained under the radar for years, mainly used in niche industries.

-How QR Codes Took Off During the Pandemic
+How These Little Codes Took Off During the Pandemic

 Fast forward to 2020, and QR codes suddenly became the unsung hero of touchless interaction.
 As COVID-19 pushed businesses to minimize physical contact, QR codes emerged as a simple, cost-effective way to: